fbgallet/roam-extension-live-ai-assistant/README.md

 Create your custom prompts simply by inserting `#liveai/prompt` in some block.
 The content of this block will be used as title of your custom prompt and all its children will be used as a structured prompt (block references will be resolved).
 They will appear in the "custom prompts" section of the context menu.
 In the title block of your custom prompt, you can define an inline context, see the syntax [here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/generative-ai.md#2-context-definition-and-inline-context).

+**Live AI Skills**, inspired by Anthropic Agent Skills, provide a new way to rely on predefined and rich set of instructions and resources, see [detailed documentation here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/liveai-skills-system.md).
+It's only available in the Chat agent.

 ### Styles